Want to get a Southampton Retro Shirt? Read on…

 Vintage Football Shirts also offer original shirts rather than reproductions with each shirt marked for its condition – from BNIB (brand new in bag) to Excellent (may have tiny defect, may not be noticeable).

-Or you can get the 1993-95 away shirt (above) – the shirt was the first worn by Southampton as they faced up to life without Alan Shearer after he was sold to Blackburn Rovers for a record fee of £3.6million.
+Or you can get the vintage 1993-95 away shirt (above left) – this retro football shirt was the first worn by Southampton as they faced up to life without Alan Shearer after he was sold to Blackburn Rovers for a record fee of £3.6million.

 They struggled and finished 18th and just one point above relegation despite Le Tissier having another great scoring season and getting 25 goals.